jacklionheart/manabot/README.md

 # manabot

-A reinforcement learning framework for [Magic: The Gathering](https://magic.wizards.com/), built on top of [managym](https://github.com/jacklionheart/managym).
+A reinforcement learning framework for [Magic: The Gathering](https://magic.wizards.com/), built on top of [managym](https://github.com/jacklionheart/managym), using PPO as the core training algorithm.

-manabot currently uses PPO with a MLP backing a shared value/policy network.

 ### Training